Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 For now, I push forward with the engine and call out to the French boat for help.

-Their boat is secured by two long ropes tied to the shore, and two other ropes stretched to rocks offshore.
+Their boat is secured by two long ropes tied to the shore and two other ropes stretched to rocks offshore.
 Even if I tie little Aomi alongside their boat, both should remain secure from being swept away.

 Unable to move forward, Aomi loses rudder control and begins drifting sideways.
 If Aomi’s fast-spinning propeller strikes the long rope connecting the French boat to the shore, it could cut the line instantly.

-Just then, a scraping sound echoes from Aomi's hull—the propeller is cutting the rope!
+Just then, a scraping sound echoes from Aomi’s hull.
+The propeller is cutting the rope!

 “Aomi will hit the rocks again—I need to do something.
 Anything!”

-"Rope?
-A dog's rope?
-No... no—it's Aomi's rope!"
+“Rope?
+A dog’s rope?
+No… it’s Aomi’s rope!”

 Hurriedly, I untie the rope, toss it into the water, and push forward at full speed again.
-In the impenetrable darkness, where I can't distinguish the sky from the sea, I flash a powerful 240,000-candela searchlight desperately.
+In the impenetrable darkness, where I cannot distinguish the sky from the sea, I flash a powerful 240,000‑candela searchlight desperately.
 Startled by the brilliance of my searchlight, Olivier and Ketty rush out onto their deck.

 Aomi moves closer and closer to the French boat, battling fierce winds and waves, nearly pushed back to shore several times.